-The logistic of achieving a true random sample of the entire population of lower secondary students in smart schools was infeasible within the time and financial constraints of this study.
-As an alternative to a random sample, a purposive sample was developed.
+The logistics of achieving a true random sample of the entire population of lower secondary students in smart schools was infeasible within the time and financial constraints of this study.
+As an alternative to a random sample, a purposive sample was chosen.
 In purposive sampling which is also known as judgement sampling, sample elements judged to be typical or representative are chosen from the population.

-Permission was obtained from the Ministry of Education and then the respective Education Departments before distributing the survey instruments to students from the selected smart schools.
+Permission was obtained from the Ministry of Education and the respective Education Departments before distributing the survey instruments to students from the selected smart schools.
 A self-administered survey was distributed to 600 students from selected smart schools.
-Since there were direct follow-up with students in their respective classroom or common hall, all six hundred forms (100%) were returned and five hundred fifty (91.7%) were useable.
+Since there was direct follow-up with students in their respective classroom or common hall, all six hundred forms (100%) were returned and five hundred fifty (91.7%) were usable.

 Two sets of survey instruments were designed.
-The first set of the survey determined the learning style of the respondents based upon Multiple Intelligences Inventory (MII).
-Respondents were given a time frame of 20 minutes to complete the first set.
-This inventory is adapted from Howard Gardner's work on multiple intelligences, and has been modified to cater all nine intelligences [6, 12].
+The first set of the survey determined respondents' learning style based upon Multiple Intelligences Inventory (MII).
+Respondents were given twenty minutes to complete the first set.
+This inventory is adapted from Howard Gardner's work on multiple intelligences, and has been modified to cater for all nine intelligences [6, 12].
 The MI inventory consists of 90 open-ended statements with nine choices.
 Each choice corresponds to one of nine learning modes, which are combined to determine an individual's learning style.

-The e-learning preferences questionnaire was divided into four sections and respondents were given

-40 minutes to complete it.
+The e-learning preferences questionnaire was divided into four sections and respondents were given 40 minutes to complete it.
 Section 1 collected demographic data and characteristics of the respondents.
-Section 2 was designed to determine online activity usage, section 3 of the survey measures respondents' contentment with e-learning.
-A 5-point likert-type scale was utilised.
-The final section of the determined survey individual's perspectives.
+Section 2 was designed to determine online activity usage, section 3 measured respondents' contentment with e-learning.
+A 5-point Likert-type scale was utilised.
+The final section of the survey determined individual's perspectives.
 Individual's perspectives were based on learning methods and technological aspects.